Advika1030/EarlySepsisPrediction/README.md

 # Early Sepsis Detection Project

-Welcome to the Sepsis Detection Project repository.
-This project explores multiple machine learning approaches to predict sepsis onset in ICU patients using the PhysioNet 2019 challenge dataset.
-Detailed Jupyter notebooks document data exploration, preprocessing, model training, and evaluation.
+This repository focuses on sepsis onset prediction in ICU patients using the PhysioNet 2019 Challenge dataset.
+It implements and benchmarks multiple ML models, with comprehensive Jupyter notebooks detailing time-series preprocessing, handling of missing data, feature engineering, class imbalance mitigation, and performance evaluation using metrics like F1-score and AUC.

 ---